printf()

 /scanf()

-, and more.Input means to provide the program with some data to be used in it and Output means to display data on the screen or write the data to a printer or a file.
+Output means to display data on the screen or write the data to a printer or a file.

-The C programming language provides standard library functions to read any given input and display output on the console.
+The C programming provides standard library functions to read any given input and display output on the console.

-Before moving forward with input and output in C language, check these topics to understand the concept better :
+Before moving forward with input and output in C language, check these topics to understand the concept better:

 While dealing with input-output operations in C, we use the following two streams:

-Standard input or stdin is used for taking input and Standard output or stdout is used for giving output.
-The functions used for standard input and output are present in the stdio.h header file.
 Hence, to use those functions, we need to include the stdio.h header file in our program, as shown below.

 #include <stdio.h>